Younhong/GraphQL-Apollo-Movie/README.md

-# Movie Web With GraphQL and Reaxt
+# Movie Web With GraphQL and React

 ## Server
 > GraphQL Apollo Server